shadowsocks/shadowsocks-qt5/README.md

 ### Windows ###

-Downloading the prebuilt bundle (only **32-bit**) from [releases](https://github.com/librehat/shadowsocks-qt5/releases) is recommended because the bundles include `ss-local.exe`.
+1. Download prebuilt binaries from [releases](https://github.com/librehat/shadowsocks-qt5/releases).
+2. Install/update your favourite shadowsocks backend.
+(You may want to download prebuilt [ss-libev](http://dl.lazyzhu.com/file/Toolchain/ss-libev/)).

 For those who want to build from source, follow the instructions below.

 Open this project using Qt Creator and build it.